Bla Blavatar vs. Jaap Blonk

 Collaboration Music Performance Research

 For this collaboration, Reus worked within the infrastructure of the Intelligent Instruments Lab (IIL) in Iceland, and collaborated with the sound art lab PiNA in Koper as part of the EU S+T+ARTS AIR residency framework.
 In a close partnership with Victor Shepardson of the IIL, they created Tungnaá, an intentionally open, accessible and hackable real-time AI voice instrument.
-Like the performance itself, Tungnaá is open and incomplete, the software grows and changes together with the performers and the direction of their musical collaboration – accepting unfinishedness as a desirable quality for musical tools and practices.
+Like the performance cycle itself, Tungnaá is open and incomplete, the software grows and changes together with the performers and the direction of their musical collaboration – accepting unfinishedness as a desirable quality for musical tools and practices.

 A statement issued by the awards jury of the 2025 Prix Ars Electronica awards called the work “an exemplary demonstration of the symbiosis between artistic practice and technological development” where “artists’ perspectives were deeply involved … throughout the entire AI pipeline”.
 They additionally praised the work for showcasing “how AI technologies can open entirely new artistic possibilities, serving as a tool for extension rather than substitution”, and “how artists can actively and creatively influence the development of AI, not only by using the technology but also by contributing fundamentally to its design and purpose.”